JoeyStanley/jekyll-for-designers/_posts/2022-01-12-animating_formant_trajectories.md

   # Make the color and size reflect the significance
   geom_path(aes(color = is_significant, size = is_significant)) +
   scale_x_continuous(breaks = seq(0, 1, by = 0.1)) +
-  # Adjust the size of hte plot
+  # Adjust the size of the lines
   scale_size_manual(values = c(1, 3)) +
   scale_color_ptol() +
   facet_wrap(~formant, ncol = 1, scales = "free") +